What to Know About Using Numbing Creams For Waxing

 Keep reading to learn more about applying numbing cream for a Brazilian wax, DIY hair at-home waxing, or any other wax-based hair-removal needs.

 Numbing creams for waxing do work and can reduce pain during the procedure, though you shouldn't make it a habit of using them too often, especially for smaller things like tweezing.
 "I wouldn't recommend using one for plucking, as the pain isn't usually severe enough in which you would need numbing cream," dermatologist Shari Sperling, MD, tells POPSUGAR.

 Are Numbing Creams Safe to Use Before Waxing?

 Generally, yes, but only if used correctly and on skin that's considered safe.
 According to Sperling, the risks of using numbing creams for waxing can sometimes outweigh the benefits.
 "There have been reports of people using them on larger areas for a longer duration of time, which resulted in systemic absorption," she says.
 But that's not the only thing that makes it a bit of a gamble.
 Dr. Sperling says you should always be able to feel what temperature your wax is, especially if you're waxing yourself.

-"You want to be able to feel the heat of the wax," she said.
+"You want to be able to feel the heat of the wax," she says.
 "If the temperature is too hot, it could potentially burn you."
 In general, you should avoid using these products on larger areas of your body, like your bikini area.
 If you do use them, Dr. Sperling recommends applying them 30 minutes prior to your wax and rinsing them off immediately after.

-Whether you're waxing yourself at home or dreading going to the appointment you have scheduled, two numbing products Dr. Sperling recommends using to relieve some of the pain are Lidocane Plus Pain Relieving Cream ($15) and Aspercreme Lidocaine Pain Relieving Crème ($12).
+Whether you're waxing yourself at home or dreading going to the appointment you have scheduled, two numbing products Dr. Sperling recommends using to relieve some of the pain are Lidocane Plus Pain Relieving Cream ($15) and Aspercreme Lidocaine Pain Relieving Crème ($14).